Search⌘ K

 By following these steps—calculating the error, using the chain rule to compute gradients, and then updating the parameters—you iteratively reduce the network’s error, much like a chef fine-tuning a recipe over multiple tastings.
 This systematic approach is what allows neural networks to learn and improve over time.

-How to implement backpropagation
+How would you implement backpropagation during training?

 Backpropogation in neural networks